pandas-dev/pandas/doc/source/10min.rst

                       'D' : np.random.randn(8)})
    df

-Grouping and then applying a function ``sum`` to the resulting groups.
+Grouping and then applying the :meth:`~DataFrame.sum` function to the resulting groups.

 .. ipython:: python

    df.groupby('A').sum()

-Grouping by multiple columns forms a hierarchical index, which we then apply the function.
+Grouping by multiple columns forms a hierarchical index, and again we can apply the ``sum`` function.

 .. ipython:: python